 Staff have attended CPD in: Autism Spectrum Disorder, Behavioural Support, Play Therapy, English as an Additional Language, ELKLAN, Cool Kids, Catch Up Literacy, Precision Teaching, The WELL Programme and Safer Handling.

-As SENCO, Miss Edwards is currently completing the National SENDCo Award, as part of her duty.
+As SENCO, Mrs Williams has completed the National SENDCo Award, as part of her duty and has also completed the Autism Leader Award and Senior Mental Health Lead course.